 Where is the VIP Lounge at Malaga Airport?

-As you leave the large Duty Free Shop after security, turn right and it´s just up the stairs.
-If you feel like a bit of a treat, have a delayed flight or wish to catch up on some work / emails, the VIP Lounge is a great place to sit for a while in a very relaxed atmosphere with Free Wifi Access.
-It´s also worth a visit if you have a Priority Pass which gives you free access.
+As you leave the large Duty Free Shop after security, turn right, and the VIP lounge is just up the top of the stairs.
+There is also a lift that takes you to the VIP Lounge.
+If you feel like a bit of a treat, have a delayed flight or wish to catch up on some

 You can enter the VIP Lounge by either of the following,

-The food has really improved here with lots of different sandwiches, salads and cakes.
-If you’re going to be staying here for couple of hours and have a good appetite, it could be worth paying because you can pay anything up to 10€ for a sandwich at one of the other bars/restaurants.
-All snacks and drinks are included in the price of your entry.
-There is often a queue to get in so if you don’t have much time until your flight, it may not be worth it.
+The food has improved with lots of different sandwiches, salads, hot dishes like paella and cakes.
+If you’re staying here for a couple of hours and have a good appetite, it could be worth paying because you can pay anything up to 10€ for a sandwich at one of the other bars/restaurants.

-Other information you may be interested in is Fast Track at Malaga Airport.
+You may be interested to read more about Fast Track at Malaga Airport.